GTMLLab/VeryFL/README.md

-# VaryFL Documentaion
+# VeryFL Documentaion
 ## Blockchain for FL
 1. Record model ownership information (based on model watermark) on Blockchain.
 2. Design Smart Contract to record and supervise training information.

 ## Introduction
-VaryFL is a simple federated learning framework embedded with blockchain(Etherenum Network).
+VeryFL is a simple federated learning framework embedded with blockchain(Etherenum Network).
 In this framework, the blockchain acts as a FL training manager to record training message and supervise the entire network.
 While being able to act the normal federated training experiment, the framework also provide a real blockchain environment to promote the research on blockchain empowered federated learning.

 ## Dependence